UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: EXPERIMENTS

-TSE results on the Libri2Mix clean test set are summarized in Table \ref{tab:tse}, showing that our model achieves comparable performance relative to SOTA baselines.
-Compared to another AR-based method LauraTSE, our framework supports more tasks.
-The variant UniSE-TSE exclusively trained in the TSE mode achieves close performance, which is similar to the comparison between UniSE and UniSE-SR for SR. This indicates that incorporating more tasks wont deteriorate the performance of individual task in our framework.
-The results produced by directly processing target speech using BiCodec (the bottom row) reveal the performance limitations of codecs on SE frameworks, demonstrating the necessity of further improving low-bitrate NACs.
+TSE results on the Libri2Mix clean test set are summarized in Table \ref{tab:tse}, showing that UniSE achieves performance comparable to SOTA baselines.
+UniSE supports a wider range of tasks than LauraTSE, an AR-based method with similar architecture and scale.
+The UniSE-TSE variant trained exclusively in TSE mode achieves performance comparable to UniSE, mirroring the relationship between UniSE and UniSE-SR in the SR setting.
+This indicates that multi-task learning does not degrade individual task performance within our framework.
+Fine-tuning with PRL strategy consistently enhances perceptual quality, as evidenced by improvements in DNSMOS and NISQA metrics.
+Results produced by directly processing target speech using BiCodec (the bottom row) reveal the performance limitations of codecs on SE frameworks, demonstrating the necessity of further improving low-bitrate NACs.

-Table \ref{tab:ss} compares the SS performance of our model with baselines on Libri2Mix and WSJ0-2mix test sets, where the former includes additional noises.
-UniSE outperforms other discriminative and generative models with OVRL scores of 3.32 on Libri2Mix and 3.36 on WSJ0-2mix, highlighting the effectiveness of our multi-mode inference strategy.
+Table \ref{tab:ss} compares the SS performance of our model with baselines on Libri2Mix and WSJ0-2mix test sets.
+UniSE outperforms other discriminative and generative models with OVRL scores of 3.34 on Libri2Mix and 3.36 on WSJ0-2mix.
+The PRL fine-tuning further improves the score by 0.21 and 0.13 respectively.
+This highlights the effectiveness of our multi-mode inference strategy and PRL fine-tuning.

-Finally, we carry out an ablation study in Table \ref{tab:ablation} to analyze the impact of different LM architectures and NACs on the SE performance.
-Replacing the LM backbone with Qwen2~\cite{qwen2} and GLM~\cite{GLM} results in similar performance, showing the adaptability of our framework.
-Utilizing X-codec2~\cite{xcodec2} clearly leads to a performance decay, which might be caused by its large codebook size that challenges the ability of LM backbone.